iamshishirgaire/IOE-Syllabus-Data/faculties/civil/8sem/e2/groundwater_engineering.md

-## Syllabus - Groundwater Engineering (CE 76509)

-**Course Objectives:**

-Groundwater Engineering is the first course in the physics of saturated flow in porous media with engineering applications.
-The course includes topics such as groundwater occurrence and Darcian flow, well hydraulics, pumping tests for finding aquifer parameters, overview of methods for groundwater explorations, tube-well construction methods and design, pump selection for lifting groundwater and economics of groundwater utilization.
-Moreover, the course gives an overview of groundwater resources of Nepal.

-**Course Outline:**

 1. **Occurrence of Groundwater and its Importance (5 hours)**
     * Hydrological cycle and groundwater, Origin and age of groundwater, Groundwater basins, springs, and their types.
     * Characteristics of groundwater, its comparison and relation with surface water.